aica-technology/modulo/README.md

 # Modulo

+:warning: Modulo is currently undergoing breaking changes and the main branch may not be stable until the next official release! :warning:

 Modulo is part of the AICA robotics framework.

 It is an extension layer to ROS 2 that adds interoperability support for